 You can print fabric on any inkjet print – but with varying results.
 Printers vary, inks used vary – all affecting the final outcome.
 Even different models of the same company produce different fabric printing results.

-Some printers have settings for fabric built into them ( like some models of Canon printers ) they have water resistent inks (though water resistant inks doesnot mean that they are water proof.
+Some printers have settings for fabric built into them ( like some models of Epson printers ) they have water resistent pigment inks (though water resistant inks doesnot mean that they are water proof.
 The ink will fade somewhat after many washes, if not at the first wash)

 Pigmented ink & dye-based inks are used in inkjet printers.
 Pigmented dyes are vivid and donot fade so much with time but they are also susceptible to washing.
 But as they are designed for fade resistance and long print life they are better than Dye based inks which fade very fast.So look out for a pigment based inkjet printer